danielsaidi/website_danielsaidi/collections/_posts/2024/2024-04-14-creating-custom-environment-values-in-swiftui.md

 }
 ```

-This is not much code, but imagine having many custom types, and for each you'd have to repeat yourself over and over.

-I'd like this to require less code, and have spent some time playing around with plain Swift and protocols to come up with a more streamlined approach.
-Let's take a look.
+This is not much code, but imagine having to repeat this for many custom types.
+I'd like less code, and have spent some time playing around with plain Swift and protocols to come up with a more streamlined approach.

 ## How to define an environment value - an easier way

-Instead of the boilerplate code above, I have created and published an open-source library called [EnvironmentKit]({{page.sdk}}), that lets you achieve the same result with this code:
+During my experiment, I managed to reduce the amount of code for each environment value type:

 ```swift
 struct MyStyle: EnvironmentValue {